Leave this site

 3.27 Vehicle Registration Marks (VRM) constitute the personal data of the registered keepers in as much as they relate to living individuals who can be identified from that data.
 The release of data that can be used to identify individuals without those individuals’ informed consent is a breach of General Data Protection Regulation (UK GDPR) and therefore unlawful.
 Under no circumstances should any details of speeding offences arising from CSW activity be passed into any part of the public domain by CSW practitioners however well-intentioned the reasons for doing so might be.

 3.28 The utilisation of AutoSpeedwatch is permitted by Kent police, but this is on the condition that we have group roadside activity being undertaken and the data captured by AutoSpeedwatch will complement the roadside activity, ensuring that we still have the educational side of Speedwatch.
 The device will be funded by parish councils and the data will be supplied to Kent Police Speedwatch and they will determine how the data is utilised.
+The group will be required to send through a spreadsheet to [email protected] and the team will upload the observations, this email is required to be sent every two days to ensure that the data is reported in a timely manner.

 4.1.
 An equality impact assessment shows the proposals in this procedure would have no potential or actual differential impact on grounds of race, ethnicity, nationality, gender, transgender, disability, religion or belief or sexual orientation.
 For safety reasons, only adults aged 18 and over participate in Speedwatch at the roadside.
 Away from the roadside, all individuals can contribute to Speedwatch.